 The freshness of an herb matters.
 This is why most people who start buying smaller quantities of spices from spice companies never go back to bottled spices you find on grocery store shelves.
 Do you have any idea how long those herbs have been in those bottles and on the shelf?
 I don’t, but I do know that the spices I purchase from my local health food store taste much better!

 Most local and online herb suppliers keep track of the dates on the herbs they buy and sell.
-This helps them to rotate product, discarding what’s old and replacing it with fresher herbs.
+This helps them to rotate products, discarding what’s old and replacing it with fresher herbs.
 In fact, many herb suppliers will be out of stock on certain herbs at different times during the year because those herbs aren’t in season and they can’t buy them from the herb farmers they work with.

 So how do you know if an herb is fresh?